 - Where there any witnesses?

 These details will likely be used during the whistleblower investigation process and should be accurate and succinct.

 What if you don’t have the authorization to access relevant information or facts?
 In this case, you should determine who does and who needs to know about the wrongdoing.
 Employees should first report their concerns to the proper authority or manager.
 They should refrain from conducting their own investigations.
 The internal chain of command may fail if no action is taken when the manager is made aware of the incident.
 In this case, the whistleblower should make the report to an external authority such as a government regulator.

-If an employee is unsure how to proceed, an internal reporting tool or hotline can be useful.
+If an employee is unsure how to proceed, an internal whistleblowing tool or hotline can be useful.
 The tool can provide guidance to the employee throughout the reporting process and capture relevant information about the incident which can be used during the whistleblower investigation.
 In a survey conducted by the UK Institute of Business Ethics, researchers found that 43% of employees who are aware of wrongdoings don’t report them.
 Your employee and your organization may benefit from the option of receiving whistleblower reports anonymously without forcing employees to share their identities.
 The decision will probably be based on your business’s ability to maintain confidentiality and any potential risk of retaliation.

 The incident may have taken place in a Member State that doesn’t allow anonymous reporting.
 In this case, identity-related information will need to be shared with the person receiving the report.
 Some form of contact information is usually needed to follow up with the whistleblower during an investigation.
 The use of a tool like the NorthWhistle app can facilitate communication without revealing private details about a person’s identity.
 Any data that supports the allegation can be provided at the time of disclosure.